NicholasMamo/multiplex-plot/docsource/index.rst

 - Functionality to annotate any visualization with text; and
 - New types of visualizations not available in matplotlib:

   - 100% bar chart,
-	-  Network graph, and
+  - Network graph,
+  - Slope graph,
+  - Population chart, and
   - Text-only visualizations.

 Multiplex automatically lays out your data so that you can focus on telling your story.